 The graduate minor in English offers considerable flexibility with regard to program design and course selection.
 For example, students could take courses that correspond to one of the following tracks:

-- Rhetoric, composition and literacy: Students could take courses in rhetoric, composition and literacy studies, including courses in digital humanities.
+- Writing, rhetoric and literacy: Students could take courses in writing, rhetoric and literacy studies, including courses in digital humanities.

 - Folklore: Students could take courses in fieldwork, ethnography and performance studies.